Innovation Surveys in the United States and the Georgia Manufacturing Survey

 These results have been used as a basis for program improvements within the Georgia Manufacturing Extension Partnership (GaMEP).
 Additional resources have been reallocated to creating a market and product development skill base.
 Efforts are being explored to link lean manufacturing to the firm’s innovation capability.
 And the program is developing training offerings in innovation.

 We have published several conceptual and empirical papers drawing on the results of our innovation research.
-Recent publications include:
+These include:

 Shapira P. Youtie J. Lamos, E. Bhaskarabhatla, A., Mohapatra S., Cheney D. 2006, June.
 Product and Service Innovation.
 Gaithersburg, MD: National Institute of Standards and Technology.